Hec Kilrea

 Hector Joseph "Hurricane" Kilrea (June 11, 1907 — September 6, 1969) was a Canadian ice hockey forward.
 He played for the Ottawa Senators, Detroit Falcons, Toronto Maple Leafs and Detroit Red Wings in the National Hockey League between 1925 and 1940.
-After his NHL career Kilrea spent four years in the American Hockey League, and retired in 1943.
-A noted scorer during his career, Kilrea twice finished in the top ten for scoring, and won the Stanley Cup three times, with the Senators in 1927 and Red Wings in 1936 and 1937.
+After his NHL career ended, Kilrea spent four years in the American Hockey League, and retired in 1943.
+A noted scorer during his career, Kilrea twice finished in the top ten for scoring, and won the Stanley Cup three times, with the Senators in 1927 and twice with the Red Wings in 1936 and 1937.
 His brothers Ken and Wally, and nephew Brian were also NHL players.
-After retiring from hockey Kilrea served in the United States Army during World War II, and was awarded the Distinguished Service Cross.
-Later in life Kilrea worked for the Ford Motor Company, and died in 1969.
+After retiring from hockey, Kilrea served in the United States Army during World War II, and was awarded the Distinguished Service Cross.
+Later in life, Kilrea worked for the Ford Motor Company.

 Playing career

 Kilrea made his National Hockey League (NHL) debut in 1925 with the Ottawa Senators.
 In 1929–30 he finished fifth in league scoring with 58 points in 44 games Kilrea spent six seasons with the Senators before the team suspended operations for the 1931–32 season, owing to financial difficulties.
 The Senators players were dispersed among the other NHL teams, with Kilrea selected by the Detroit Falcons.
 He played the season there before rejoining the Senators for 1932–33.
 He was then traded to the Toronto Maple Leafs, playing two seasons there before going to the Detroit Red Wings (the Falcons had renamed themselves in 1932).
 Kilrea played the last five seasons of his NHL career with Detroit, and followed that with four seasons in the minor American Hockey League (AHL), all with the Indianapolis Capitals.
 With Indianapolis he won the Calder Cup as AHL champions in 1941–42.